mgifford/drupal-security/src/maintenance.rst

   $ grep 'login.php' /var/log/httpd/error_log
   $ egrep -i "denied|error|warn" /var/log/httpd/error_log

 Security best practices are constantly changing.
-OWASP has released their `Top 10 for 2013`_ and it is somewhat similar to the 2010 list.
+OWASP has released two `Top 10`_ lists about the most critical web application security flaws.
 The Top 10 for 2010 was leveraged to look at `how it applies to Drupal`_.
 This needs to be updated, and reviewed, particularly if you are writing any custom code.
 It's a simple idea, but it can be good to search `Google for test data`_ that might have been left in development or exposed in an upgrade.
 Anything in a draft mode should never be exposed to the Internet.

 `Acquia's Insights`_ provides a useful tool to get regular insights on how to